 The visual workflow builder within Task is a powerfully simple tool.

-On the right hand side is a catagorized list of tasks that you can select and create workflows by connecting them.
+On the right hand side is a catagorized list of handlers that you can select and create workflows by connecting them.
 The builder also contains helpful features like:

-Community includes links to hundreds of pre-built Tasks that you can start using right away, or use as the basis for your own custom Handlers.
+Community includes links to hundreds of pre-built Integrations/Handlers that you can start using right away, or use as the basis for your own custom Handlers.

 Nodes and Connectors are the elements that make up workflows.
 Each node represents a specific task (also called a Handler) for a specific workflow.
 Depending on the construction of the task, you'll have different inputs and results from each as the workflow processes.